Pelosi expected to visit Taiwan, Taiwanese and US officials say – KION546

 “The question of Taiwan is the most sensitive, important core issue in China-US relations,” said Chinese Ambassador to the US Qin Gang at the Aspen Security Forum in July.

+While Biden has said publicly the US military did not believe it was a good time Pelosi to visit Taiwan, he has stopped short of telling her directly not to go, according to two sources.

+Administration officials have worked over recent weeks to apprise the House speaker of the risks of visiting the democratic, self-governing island of 24 million residents, including in briefings from Pentagon and other administration officials.
+But Biden did not believe it was his place to tell her she should not go, and he has avoided commenting publicly about her trip since his initial statement on July 21.

 Biden said last month that the US military opposed Pelosi visiting Taiwan, though since then has refused to elaborate on the warnings.
-The White House has said it is up to the House speaker where she travels, and that they have little say in her decision.
+The White House has said it is up to the House speaker where she travels.

-Still, administration officials have worked over the past weeks to spell out the risks of a visit to Taiwan in meetings with Pelosi and her team.
-Defense Secretary Lloyd Austin recently said he’d discussed a visit to Asia with Pelosi.
+Still, Defense Secretary Lloyd Austin recently said he’d discussed a visit to Asia with Pelosi.

 The administration takes extra care for Pelosi’s security when she travels overseas because she is in the presidential line of succession.